 Hello, thanks for looking in.
-This is me:

 I was born in 1964 in Bromley, London.